Man in a kilt

 How about a kilt?

-Have you ever been thinking of wearing a kilt?
-But have given up, because you were not Scottish?
-Or you thought it to be too complicated or could think of no place to wear it?
-Or that it might just be too expensive?
-You might have to think again.
-As a matter of fact, these years an increasing number of men all over the world, no matter their nationality, colour, heritage, belief, sexual preferences or whatever will buy and wear a kilt; and not just at events that too seldom occur, but as smart casual daily wear.
+As a matter of fact, in recent years, an increasing number of men all over the world, no matter their nationality, colour, heritage, belief, sexual preferences or whatever, will buy and wear a kilt; and not just at events that too seldom occur, but as smart casual daily wear.
 And so might YOU.
-No need to be Scottish, just man enough.
+You don’t need to be Scottish, just man enough.

 Casual-first